thomasWeise/ustcSlides/README.md

 1. `\startPresentation{optional}` start the presentation and put the `optional` content on the outline slides, if any.
 After this, your slides should come.
 2. `\printSectionOutlines` optional: a section outline should be printed at the beginning of each section
 3. `\endPresentation` ends the presentation by putting a goodbye screen and the references
-4. `\appendices` starts appendix sections.
+4. `\appendices{optional}` starts appendix sections and prints the contents of `optional` on the start slide.
 Maybe you want to have some more slides in store if someone asks questions.
 Can be left away if there are no appendices.

 ### 2.2.
 Put Objects at Specific Locations